Social and Human Services

 SAB 135.
 Addictive Process.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

-This course explores the physical, emotional, psychological, and cultural aspects of the addictive process.
-Emphasis is placed on addictions to food, sex, alcohol, drugs, work, gambling, and relationships.
+This course covers the physical, emotional, psychological, and cultural aspects of the addictive process.
+Emphasis is placed on disorders related to addictions to alcohol, drugs, food, sex, work, gambling, internet, and relationships.
 Upon completion, students should be able to identify the effects, prevention strategies, and treatment methods associated with addictive disorders.

 SAB 140.
 Pharmacology.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0